Important Disclaimer: I am NOT a physician. I am a physiotherapist. Any decision to use or take a medication must be discussed with your physician.

 In my practice in British Columbia, I have seen a variety of forms and types of local (vaginal) estrogen prescribed to women.
 I have encountered:

-- a variety of creams including Premarin, Estragyn, as well as compounded versions of Estradiol or Estriol (two different types of estrogen) mixed in a hypoallergenic galaxal base
+a variety of creams including Premarin, Estragyn, as well as compounded versions of Estradiol or Estriol (two different types of estrogen) mixed in a hypoallergenic glaxal base

-- prescriptions of Estradiol at 0.5 mg/g of galaxal base
+prescriptions of Estradiol at 0.5 mg/g of glaxal base

-- prescriptions of Estriol at 0.3 mg/g of galaxal base
+prescriptions of Estriol at 0.3 mg/g of glaxal base

-- Moegele et. al (6) suggests an ultra low dosed formulation of Estriol at 0.03 mg/g of galaxal base for women who have survived breast cancer
+Moegele et. al (6) suggests an ultra low dosed formulation of Estriol at 0.03 mg/g of glaxal base for women who have survived breast cancer

-- Some physicians have prescribed a compound of an estrogen blended with 2-5% lidocaine (a numbing agent) in a galaxal base.
+Some physicians have prescribed a compound of an estrogen blended with 2-5% lidocaine (a numbing agent) in a glaxal base.

 For the cream application it is usually a pea-sized or a rice-sized amount applied at the vulvar vestibule, and then another small amount to be injected in the vagina (if your physician has deemed that intravaginal application will also be beneficial for you) or intravaginal application via tablet or ring.
 It will be up to you and your physician to decide which type of local estrogen and how much will be best for you.